 The doctoral program in computational and dataenabled science & engineering (CDS&E) is a researchoriented program that requires a minimum of 72 credit hours beyond the Bachelor's degree or a minimum of 48 credit hours beyond the Master's degree.
 The program shares resources with the departments and schools offering concentrations in CDS&E and operates under the College of Science, Engineering, and Technology (CSET).
-CDS&E serves as a modeled path to the PhD, long in demand by industry, government and private labs and coming into its own as demanded by the nation's need1 to create knowledge from the overwhelming world of data thrust upon us in today's global world of sensors and its permeation in all disciplines.
-The CDS&E program seeks to improve our ability to extract knowledge from large and complex digital data as we meet the national imperative to accelerate discoveries in science and engineering, strengthen our national security and transform teaching and learning2.
-Transdisciplinary, multidisciplinary and interdisciplinary research is at the core of the CDS&E and hence JSU's CDS&E meets the challenges by:
+The CDS&E Ph.D. program at JSU serves as a model Ph.D. program to the traditional computational and computer science fields Ph.D. programs embodying high performance computing with data science and big data analytics, long in demand by industry, government and private labs and coming into its own as demanded by the nation's need to create knowledge from the overwhelming world of data thrust upon us in today's global world of sensors and its permeation in all disciplines.
+The CDS&E program seeks to improve our ability to extract knowledge from large and complex digital data as we endeavor to meet the national imperative to accelerate discoveries in science and engineering, strengthen our national security and transform teaching and learning.
+1 Transdisciplinary, multidisciplinary and interdisciplinary research is at the core of the CDS&E and hence JSU's CDS&E meets the challenges by:

-- 1. Providing core courses that allow transitioning students from all disciplines - Integrating and adapting the Affinity Research Group (ARG) Model3- a cooperative learning approach involving students with diverse http://cahsi.cs.utep.edu/cahsifiles/Files/Resources/The AffinityResearchGroupModel.pdf backgrounds and emphasizing the conscious development of students' domain knowledge, research abilities, team skills and professional identity [Such as been demonstrated as an effective means of ensuring student engagement4]
+- .
+Providing core courses that allow transitioning students from all disciplines - 2.
+Integrating and adapting the Affinity Research Group (ARG) Model2- a cooperative learning approach involving students with diverse backgrounds and emphasizing the conscious development of students' domain knowledge, research abilities, team skills and professional identity [Such as been demonstrated as an effective means of ensuring student engagement3]